What is the OptiView Magic Wand tool?

 How Magic Wand works

-- Draw a price path on the chart to express where you expect the underlying to move — the path sets your subjective view on the direction and range of the stock
+- Draw a price path on the chart to express where you expect the underlying to move.
+This path represents your subjective view on the direction and range of the stock

 - Magic Wand extracts the market-implied probability distribution from live option prices across the chain, then adjusts it to reflect your drawn expectation